NicknameAR/NicknameAR/README.md

-# Hi, I'm a Fullstack Developer
+# Hi, I'm a Real-Time Systems Developer

 I build real-time systems using Go and WebRTC.
 Focused on low-latency streaming, networking, and backend architecture.